Water Heater Replacement Cost

 - No Hot Water – If it doesn’t heat your water anymore and you have already checked the pilot light is on, and the igniter still works, and you have also tested the gas supply to the heater, it is quite likely it has finally come to the end of its useful life.

 - Dirty Water – If you discover anything unexpected in the water like mud, sand, or if the water has a rusty appearance, then you can be sure something has gone seriously wrong in your heater, and it’s most likely beyond repair.
-Also, any type of unusual smell or taste to the water could indicate the disintegration of your tank.
+Also, any unusual smell or taste to the water could indicate the disintegration of your tank.
 However, if you have the same issues in your cold water, then it is not your water heater at fault.

 - Strange Sounds – Generally, a water heater that is failing can make a rumbling noise, because it’s designed to operate silently (except for the sound of the burners in a gas-powered unit).
+Loud pops or cracks indicate that the heating element is failing and needs to be replaced.

 Best Water Heater Brands